Olympic Games ceremony: Release of doves

-Beginning with the post-World War I Summer Olympics of 1920, the lighting of the Olympic flame was followed by the release of doves to symbolize peace.
-(Experienced athletes brought newspapers to protect themselves from the birds' droppings.)
-The tradition of releasing live doves was discontinued after several perched themselves at the cauldron's rim and were burned alive by the Olympic flame during the opening ceremony of the 1988 Summer Olympics in Seoul.
+Imagery of doves (seen here at the London 2012 opening ceremony) has been featured in all Olympic opening ceremonies.

-The release of live doves has since been replaced with a symbolic release after the lighting of the flame.
-Various alternatives have been used to symbolize the actual release of doves.
+Beginning with the post-World War I Summer Olympics of 1920, the lighting of the Olympic flame was followed by the release of doves symbolizing peace.
+Experienced athletes brought newspapers to protect themselves from the doves' droppings.
+The tradition of releasing live doves was discontinued after several doves perched themselves at the cauldron's rim and were burned alive by the Olympic flame during the opening ceremony of the 1988 Summer Olympics in Seoul.